BROOKLYN SAVVY

 #123 Eli Kuslansky

-Toni Williams introduces co-host for Art Movez - Eli Kuslansky on this special episode of Brooklyn Savvy.
-We talk about art at the intersection of innovation, enterprise, and community.
+Toni Williams introduces the co-host of Art Movez radio show and podcast— Eli Kuslansky — on this special episode of Brooklyn Savvy.
+We talk about art at the intersection of innovation, enterprise and community.

 Cast: Eli Kuslansky, Toni Williams